LazyWizBrains/Stateful-Action-Tracker/README.md

 *   **Concurrency:** The current file-based storage is not suitable for concurrent access by multiple users or processes for the same project.
 A database would be needed for multi-user scenarios.

+## Licensing & Commercial Use

+This project is licensed under a custom license prohibiting commercial use without permission.

+For commercial inquiries or licensing requests, please contact me at [damsho992@gmail.com] or [https://github.com/hans992].